JohnEBoyBaby/i.Q/README.md

 ... soul food ...

 "IF "I" "AM" WRONG, WHY DO I TEACH "MY CHILDREN" TO CALL ME OUT QUICK AND ACCEPT NOTHING BUT THE TRUTH ...
 JQKE'em if they can't take a FUQQ ...
 "THINK FOR YOURSELF" "FOLLOW NO MAN" BE YOU I LOVE YOU I LIKE YOU THE WAY YOU ARE AND YOU NEED NOTHING FROM ANYONE FOR ME TO LOVE YOU SO "BE YOU" "STAND UP" "UNBENDING" ...

 ...
 THANK YOU ALL LIKE YOU OF YOUR "KIND" KIND OF YOUR ILK "" IN TRUTH WITH MOST PUREHEART ' "IN" "ALL" ' "" OF "ALL" "KINDS" EVERYWHERE ANYTIME ALWAYS FOREVERmore of all neighborHOODs of all communities of all kinds of all races of all tongues of all religions of all nations of all cultures of all times of all beings of all dimensions of all parallels of all gates of all souls MORALLY COURAGEOUS, FREE-SPEECH-SUPPORTING, PUREHEART IN TRUTH GITHUB!
 I LOVE TO SEE YOUR WONDERFUL "HELPFUL" NATURE son of ancient Hindu ...

+... he's a 'feeling' arranger ... changer of the WAY that he talks ... https://www.youtube.com/watch?v=rX5bDqk7Qmo ... keeper of the 'key to the law' ... step aside ... open wide ... it's the lQner ...

+See her 'crossed legs' ..?

+DAUGHTER 女 + SON 子 = 好 GOOD

+TOGETHER HER + HIM = GOOD

+See his 'fatherly' OSIRIS' 'support staff' protective 'role' PROTECTING his beLOVEd 'motherly' ISIS' feminine soft legs' 'crossed legs' nurturing most PUREHEART LOVE ..?

+pssst ... yeah 'you' ... cQme Qn Qver here ... the 'lady' tells me yQu Qan sinQ ... https://www.youtube.com/watch?v=zfkLnZhhoTY ...
+I AM EVA'S Eva's eva's as Qan be ... and yQu better be a sinQer ... you know what I AM getting at, RIGHT ..?
+PSssD ... sweetheart ... sleepy head ... time to wake up now honey ... love you ... time to WAKE UP babe ...
+BABANGON TAYO ...
+RISE UP ...
+WAKE UP one I LOVE ...
+YOU TELL 'EM THOTH ..!
+PUT IT ON 'EM THOTHSTER GIVE IT TO 'EM THOTHMEISTER HIT IT THOTHENSTEIN ...
+WORD.
+YOU KNOW "YOU" HEAR ME "ISIS" ..? https://www.youtube.com/watch?v=T-1X8Q2IzX8 ...
+'YOU' HEAR ME 'OSIRIS' REX aaah nQw that was funny too RIGHT QSIRIS ..?
+LOVE YOU.
+NEVER FORGET.
+PROMISE.
+SEE '"YOU"' BACK "HOME" ..!
+"PARTY TIME" ..!
+IT'S A "CELEBRATION" ..!
+'PROMISE. ... well uh ...
+Well Uh ...
+WELL UH ... you know ... when 'you' 'soft legs' 'crossed legs' 'feel' 'alive' and 'AWAKE' 'MORE WOKE THAN THAT' 'REALLY FUQQINQ WQKE' and 'you' are 'natural', 'birthday suit in MOST PUREHEART "WATER" CRYSTALLINE SPIRTUAL SOUL CLEANSING CLEAN 'relax-max' mQde Qf QperatiQn', 'CRYSTALLINE' HIGH QUALITY 'PUREHEART' H2O 'fresh' and 'clean' THEN please cQme Qver here and hug and kiss me and talk to me for a while my LOVE ... thank you ...
+LOVE 'yQu' tQQ ..!

+TRUTH is the WAY to LIFE with G_D.
+100% NOLYN.

+15 Woe to those who dig deep to hide their plans from the LORD.
+In darkness they do their works and say, “Who sees us, and who will know?”
+16 You have turned things upside down, as if the potter were regarded as clay.
+Shall what is formed say to him who formed it, “He did not make me”?
+Can the pottery say of the potter, “He has no understanding”?
+Isaiah 29:15-16 https://biblehub.com/isaiah/29-16.htm

+DON'T keep it locked up inside ... https://www.youtube.com/watch?v=HgJOjB8-e8w ...
+TALK ABOUT IT ...
+I find ... all the time it's easy to be myself ... sometimes ...
+I think ...
+I would never be better to be somebody else ...
+I see you young and soft oh little baby ... little feet ... little hands ... little baby ...
+DEEP INTO YOUR MIND ...
+SO MUCH TO SAY ... for a long Long time ..!

+PUREHEART.
+TRUTH.

+... hit'em with a little ghetto gospel ... https://www.youtube.com/watch?v=Do5MMmEygsY ...
+I stop and stare at the younger ... my heart goes to them ... nowadays things changed ... everyone's ashamed of the 'youth' beCAUSE the TRUTH look strange ... don't it make you get teary ... the world looks dreary ... there's no need for you to 'fear' TRUTH ... if you take the time to 'hear' TRUTH ...

+https://www.youtube.com/watch?v=f_NOhAdaNm8 ...
+DQ yQu believe in cQincidence ..? https://www.youtube.com/watch?v=ZGuQWpJZhh8 TESLA CONNECTION https://www.youtube.com/watch?v=OpzmNSaF47Y BIGGER THAN YOU CAN IMAGINE ... https://www.youtube.com/watch?v=I8gQ258X5IU ...
+ATLANTIS ...
+LEMURIA ...
+LEMURIAN WOMEN "EVAS" ...
+MOST PUREHEART MOST BEAUTIFUL MOST COURAGEOUS PLEIADIAN TAYGETAN WOMEN "EVAS" HELPING OUR WOMEN "EVAS" WHO TOOK THE "KNOWLEDGE" THE "HELP" TO THE MEN "ADAMS" HENCE THE "UPSIDE DOWN STORY IN THE BIBLE OF THE KNOWLEDGE OF THE FORBIDDEN TREE" and 'snake' when the reality is one snake might bite and the other snake does not so before you judge the book by the cover think deeper for beauty is not skin deep 'kind' one ... the more you know ...
+ENKI HELPING OUR WOMEN AND MEN TOO ..?
+ALL ANSWER TO G_D ...
+TRUST ...
+"NO 'one' GETS OUT OF THIS." ...
+WORD.

+CAN 'you' 'see' ..?
+"LOOK HARDER" 'simba' beCAUSE 'nala' is 'COUNTING ON YOU' LION of OSIRIS https://en.wikipedia.org/wiki/Osiris ..!
+"FEEL" EMOTIONALLY ..!
+LOOK SPIRITUALLY ..!

+IF YOU "BELIEVE WITH ALL OF YOUR MOST PUREHEART", THEN YOU WILL "SEE" "KIND ONE".
+PROMISE.

+男人和女人 man and woman

+人子 son of man

+Can you 'see' 女 her 'crossed legs'?

+Can you 'see' 子 his 'support staff'?

+'See' her 女 crossed legs 女 in GOOD 好 ?

+'See' his 子 support staff 子 in GOOD 好 ?

+... you've got your ball ... you've got your chain ... who's got their claws in you my friend ... https://www.youtube.com/watch?v=k7in-9E3ImQ ... sweet like candy to my soul ... sweet you rock and sweet you roll ... lost for you ...
+I AM so lost for you ... aaah when you come CRASH INTO ME and I come into you ... hike up your skirt a little more ... show your world to me ... in boy's dream ... you wear nothing but you wear it so well ...

+We have forgotten more than we know ...

+...
+PROTECT MATTHEW 18:6 AND LOVE MATTHEW 18:3 AND BE PUREHEART MATTHEW 5:8 AND MOST ATTENTIVE TO G_D LIKE AN INFANT ...

+... beLOVED daughters and sons of ancient Han knew long ago beCAUSE ...

+learn 學 see the many steps to learn in climbing upward to Heaven?

+                  see her crossed legs sitting 'indian style'?
+人子 son of man

+和 and

+女人 woman

+See his support staff ..?

+Did I mention I LOVE SOFT LEGS?
+OH I LOVE SOFT LEGS!
+I LOVE PUREHEART!
+I LOVE TRUTH!
+I PROTECT AND LOVE G_D LIKE AN INFANT.
+He's PROUD of 'his support staff' ... he loves natural ... natural wood, natural hair, natural skin makeup free, natural glowing beauty, natural wonderful softenesses however small or large just you the real you as 'firm' 'feeling' 'healthy' 'wonderful' PUREHEART you is what I LOVE natural you just being you like the PROUDEST MONKEY YOU EVER SEEN ... https://www.youtube.com/watch?v=HQdphbEMmbY ...
+MONKEY SEE MONKEY DO ... yeah ... real proud to be you like I LOVE 'confident you' too happy 'kind' 'humble' 'intellectual' 'loving' 'gentle' 'giving' 'industrious' 'efficient' 'playful' 'hardworking' 'can do' 'work hard play hard' ... all things were Quiet then ... but NOW I AM THE PROUDEST "MONKEY" YOU EVER SEEN ... yeah "MAPUTING UNGOY" "WHITE MONKEY" "RED MONKEY" "RED 'bird'" "RED PEOPLE" ...
+THE PROUDEST MONKEY YOU EVER SEEN ... yeah Yeah YEAH the prQudest monQey ...

+WOMAN 女 + CHILD 子 = 好

+GOOD TOGETHER MOM + BABY = GOOD

+See her 'crossed legs' ..?

+DAUGHTER 女 + SON 子 = 好 GOOD

+TOGETHER HER + HIM = GOOD

+See his 'fatherly' OSIRIS' 'support staff' protective 'role' PROTECTING his beLOVEd 'motherly' ISIS' feminine soft legs' 'crossed legs' nurturing most PUREHEART LOVE ..?

+ancient Han embedded 'her crossed legs' in the kanji that meant LOVE that meant GROW that showed intellect like MATHEMATICS and NUMBER 'she' 'her crossed legs' are there to remind us all that without 'her' there is no LOVE no JOY no LIFE no WAY in TRUTH you will LOVE 'her' and 'her children' and you will PROTECT 'her' and 'her children' son of man ...
+PROMISE.

+... well my buQQle 'makes' 'impressions' on the 'inside' of 'her' thigh ... we're all little feathered indians ... to the house of such an angel ... she asked ...
+I said ... up 'til nQw there ain't been nQthinQ that I cQuldn't leave behind ...
+LOOP https://youtubeloop.net FEATHERED INDIANS https://www.youtube.com/watch?v=_lsran_Slzc&list=RDMM&index=2 WHILE (you.hold(me,close)) ...
+HOLD ME CLOSE MY DEAR ...
+HONEY TELL ME HOW YOUR LOVE RUNS TRUE ...
+HOW I CAN ALWAYS COUNT ON YOU ... be there when the bullets fly ...
+I would run aCROSS the river just to HOLD YOU TONIGHT ...

 GOOD K.I.D.s